Seattle Public Schools is committed to a positive and productive education and work environment free from discrimination, including sexual harassment.

 Who is affected by sexual harassment Sexual harassment can occur adult to student, student to adult, student to student, adult to adult, male to female, female to male, male to male and female to female, as well as to, form, and between transgender individuals.

-SPS Superintendent Procedure The superintendent shall develop and implement formal and informal procedures for receiving, investigating and resolving complaints or reports of sexual harassment and sexual assault.
+Seattle Public Schools Superintendent Procedure – The superintendent shall develop and implement formal and informal procedures for receiving, investigating and resolving complaints or reports of sexual harassment and sexual assault.

 The procedures will include reasonable and prompt timelines and delineate staff responsibilities under this policy.
 All staff are responsible for receiving informal complaints and reports of sexual harassment and sexual assault and informing appropriate district personnel of the complaint or report for investigation and resolution.
 All staff are also responsible for directing complainants to the formal complaint process.

 The Superintendent shall develop procedures to provide age-appropriate information and education to district staff, students, parents and volunteers regarding this policy and the recognition and prevention of sexual harassment and sexual assault.
 At a minimum sexual harassment recognition and prevention and the elements of this policy will be included in staff, student and regular volunteer orientation.